eschlot/WiiStep/cmake/README.md

 `wsinstall` entirely.
 When set, CMake will still insert the `wsinstall-ran` stub into the build directory for correct dependency resolution.

+### CMAKE_BUILD_TYPE

+This is actually a standard CMake built-in variable, but plays a key role in determining the LLVM-to-ELF executable link behaviour.

+When `-DCMAKE_BUILD_TYPE=Release` is specified, all LLVM-based targets are linked together first, ran through a `-std-compile-opts` pass with LLVM's `opt`, then compiled to PPC assembly.
+The final ELF link uses a single, monolithic assembly file to include LLVM-originated code.
+This process is generally *very slow*.

+If any other build type is specified (like the default `None`), all target-linking occurs in the ELF stage.
+Individual LLVM targets are linked as separate PPC assembly files.
+This process takes a fraction of the time that the `Release` mode takes and is generally good for development.

 Making A CMake Project Against WiiStep
 --------------------------------------